d3snoopy/aquarium-control/README.md

 ## Installation

-Designed to be hosted on a RPi device
+Designed to be hosted on a RPi device.
 Make sure that the following packages are installed on your RPi:
 - python3-bcrypt
 - python3-flask